TechHamlet/TechHamlet.github.io/README.markdown

 * The current major problem I'm facing is the long archive pages!
 Octopress doesn't paginate category and archive pages.
 In my blog archive, I have nearly 1,500 posts!
 If any one know how to fix it, [please let me know](http://techhamlet.com/contact/)

+###Report any issues :

+If you find any issues in our website you can report them here : [https://github.com/TechHamlet/TechHamlet.github.io/issues](https://github.com/TechHamlet/TechHamlet.github.io/issues).
+Please do not add issues regarding post content like link removal requests and reports about wrong information.
+For those, you can send us an email (to the above mentioned email). **Only add issues regarding the site layout, design and functionality.**

 ###License